antonypro/AudioStreaming/README.md

 This repository also includes a small server for who wants a server managing the connections, on local networks or the internet!

 It's just a Server that manages users with ID and password on a SQLite database thus do not require a SQL server.
-When one user connects to other, all traffic is routed through server, the original P2P approach doesn't work in a real scenario and was abandoned.
+When one user connects to other, all traffic is routed through server.

 ### Smart buffer: